2018 Cologne attack: Legal proceedings

 Police stated that they could not rule out a terror attack.
 The Cologne prosecutor's office charged Mohammed Abo R. with two counts of attempted murder, aggravated battery and hostage-taking.
+The indictment ws read to him shortly after his awakening at the hospital.
 On 16 October 2018, the Public Prosecutor General took over investigations because there were "sufficient indications for a radical Islamist background."
 During the investigation no evidence for a terror related attack were found.
 In December 2018 the Public Prosecutor General gave the case back to the Cologne prosecutor's office.
-The investigation is still ongoing.

-In June 2019, his pre-trial detention was suspended for six months and he was transferred to a specialist neurological clinic.
-Experts assume that Mohammed's stay at the clinic will allow him to recover to the point where he can participate in the trial.
+In December 2020, the case was temporarily suspended, citing the perpetrator's bad recovery due to remaining partial paralysis, which resulted in him being unable to sit in a wheelchair for longer periods of time.
+Additionally, though conscious, he showed little cognitive ability.